Blog Posts in October 2010

 How do you like the new design?
 Please share your opinion in the comments.
 Thank you!

-During the last Data Center webinar (register here or buy a recording) I got an interesting question when describing the inherent problems of long-distance vMotion: “OK, I understand all the implications, but how do I persuade my server admins?”
+During the last Data Center webinar I got an interesting question when describing the inherent problems of long-distance vMotion: “OK, I understand all the implications, but how do I persuade my server admins?”

 The best answer I’ve heard so far came from an old battle-hardened networking guru: “Well, let them try”.

 Imagine the following scenario: you’ve configured a Phase 2 DMVPN network with a hub and a few spokes.
 DMVPN is configured properly, IPSec and NHRP are working, you can ping all around the DMVPN cloud.

 Next step: configuring EIGRP.
 You know you have to disable EIGRP split horizon and EIGRP next-hop processing.
 You even remember to configure interface bandwidth.

 Someone told you to minimize the EIGRP routing traffic, so you use EIGRP stub routers on the spokes and route summarization on the hub router.
 The final EIGRP configuration is shown in the following diagram (click to enlarge).

 Brad sent me an interesting DCI encryption question a while ago.
 Our discussion started with:

 We have a pair of 10GbE links between our data centers.
 We talked to a hardware encryption vendor who told us our L3 EIGRP DCI could not be used and we would have to convert it to a pure Layer 2 link.
 This doesn't make sense to me as our hand-off into the carrier network is 10GbE; couldn't we just insert the Ethernet encryptor as a "transparent" device connected to our routed port ?

 The whole thing obviously started as a layering confusion.
 Brad is routing traffic between his data centers (the long-distance vMotion demon hasn’t visited his server admins yet), so he’s talking about L3 DCI.